 I have experimented many times with one angler using a live worm and another using a plastic worm to see which one catches the most trout, steelhead, and salmon.

-Let me just say that I no longer use live worms anymore!
+Let me just say that I rarely use live worms anymore!
 Plastic worms work equally well and sometimes even better in moving water.

 I have even caught huge 30-pound salmon on plastic worms